Hanni (singer): Labour Committee testimony

+Return to ADOR

+On 29 December 2025, it was announced that an agreement had been reached for Hanni to return to ADOR.

 Other activities

 Endorsements

 In October 2022, Gucci announced that they had signed on Hanni as one of its brand ambassadors.
 In 2023, she first appeared in a campaign for the Gucci Horsebit 1955 bag alongside Halle Bailey and Julia Garner, before being chosen as the sole model for its global campaign, developed by Gucci's creative director Sabato de Sarno, the following year.
 In February 2023, Hanni became a global ambassador for Armani Beauty.
 She was featured in two campaigns for the brand's Power Fabric+ Foundation and Lip Maestro Satin lipstick.
 That same month, Gucci named Hanni a global ambassador.
 The following year, she became a global ambassador for Gucci Beauty.

 In August 2023, Hanni appeared on the cover of Elles D Edition, presented in collaboration with Chaumet.
 In February 2024, she appeared on the cover of W Korea, shot by Hiroshi Fujiwara.
 She collaborated again with Chaumet in March 2024 for the cover of Marie Claire Koreas digital issue.
 That same month, Hanni became a global ambassador for UGG.